OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/src/rtl/ifc_classes/host_chan/README.md

 is *host\_chan\_g1*, group two is *host\_chan\_g2*, etc.

-Host channel group 0 port 0 (plat\_ifc.host\_chan[0]) must connect to both a host memory slave in the FIU and an MMIO master in the FIU.
+Host channel group 0 port 0 (plat\_ifc.host\_chan[0]) must connect to both a host memory sink in the FIU and an MMIO source in the FIU.
 The MMIO space must be the primary AFU MMIO space expected by OPAE software.

 ## Fixed FIU Interfaces ##